Self surrender or a fugitive’s handcuffs: How Donald Trump’s arrest could proceed

 However, there is another scenario that legal analysts say the Manhattan DA “would be dreading”.

 Mr Trump is understood to have spent the weekend at his Mar-a-Lago home.
-He could refuse to leave and hand himself in, essentially challenging Alvin Bragg’s office to arrest him.
+He could refuse to leave and hand himself in, essentially challenging Mr Bragg’s office to arrest him.

 “One could imagine Trump wanting to do that for the politics and the optics, to make himself look more sympathetic,” said Shan Wu, a former federal prosecutor now in private practice.